 900 Biscayne Bay is one among many mixed-use, high-rise structures that have been completed in the city.

-Turner Construction Company and their partner Dragados USA won the $10m contract for building the foundation and the underground parking space, in an international bidding organised by Swire Properties.
+Turner Construction Company and their partner Dragados USA won the $10m contract for building the foundation and the underground parking space in an international bidding process organised by Swire Properties.

-Kimley Horn Associates will supervise the civil-engineering aspects such as the traffic management.
-MKA of Seattle will provide structural engineering.
-Arquitectonica GEO, the architect of the project, will develop the landscaping.
+Kimley Horn Associates supervised the civil engineering aspects such as traffic management.
+MKA of Seattle provided structural engineering.
+Project architect Arquitectonica GEO developed the landscaping.

-TLC Miami and Cosentini Associates of New York will provide a sustainable design for the multi-use project.
-Hugh Dutton Architects will handle other design aspects of the project.
+TLC Miami and Cosentini Associates of New York provided a sustainable design for the multi-use project.
+Hugh Dutton Architects handled other design aspects of the project.
 Kaderabek Company provided geotechnical engineering and Skycatch was contracted to monitor the construction site.